telosnetwork/telos-oracle-scripts/README.md

 ####   Delphi Updater

 This updater has methods to help retreive pair prices and send them to the Delphi Oracle.
-You need to implement your own callbacks to parse the received data and use the updater to send them to the oracle, follow the steps in **["Customize the Delphi Updater"](https://github.com/telosnetwork/telos-oracle-scripts#customize-the-delphi-updater)** below to do so.
+You need to implement your own callbacks to parse the received data and use the updater to send them to the oracle, follow the steps in **[Customize the Delphi Updater](https://github.com/telosnetwork/telos-oracle-scripts#customize-the-delphi-updater)** below to do so.

 ## Requirement